cskang0121/google-cloud-flask-api-project/README.md

 # Project Description

 This project focuses on how to build a Flask API that enforces REST design principles.
 It is meant for beginner or intermediate learners to improve on coding knowledge and API architecture.
-Apart from that, Feel free to file an issue if you need any clarification!
+Also, we will learn how to deploy this simple API on Google Cloud Platform!
+PS : Feel free to file an issue if you need any clarification.

 ## Configuration & Running the Flask API
 1. Run ```pip install flask flask-restful``` if the package is not already installed.